 - 1/2 cup milk at room temperature

-- Preheat oven to 350 degrees F (175 degrees C).
-Lightly grease a 9"x5" loaf pan, then line with parchment paper.
+- Preheat the oven to 350 degrees F (175 degrees C).
+Lightly grease a 9 "x5" loaf pan, then line with parchment paper.

-- In a large bowl, cream the butter with a mixer on medium-high speed until light and creamy about 1 minute then add the sugar until and whisk until light and fluffy, about 3 minutes.
+- In a large bowl, cream the butter with a mixer on medium-high speed until light and creamy for about 1 minute, then add the sugar and whisk until light and fluffy, about 3 minutes.

-- Reduce the peed of the mixer to medium; beat in the eggs, one at a time, Scrape the bottom and sides of the bowl as needed.
+- Reduce the speed of the mixer to medium.
+Beat in the eggs, one at a time, and scrape the bottom and sides of the bowl as needed.
 Then beat in the vanilla.

-- In a separate bowl, whisk together the flour, baking powder, and salt.
+- Whisk together the flour, baking powder, and salt in a separate bowl.

-- Alternate the addition of the flour in three batches.
+- Alternate the addition of flour and milk.
 Start by folding in half of the flour mixture until just combined (don't overmix).
-Add the milk and fold until just combined, and finally add the remaining flour and combine until just smooth.
+Add the milk and fold until just combined, and finally add the remaining flour and mix until just smooth.